 Your hair colour is your crown, but your skin always has to stand out more.
 With what you're doing now, your skin tone disappears.
 I should be looking at your skin, not your black cherry or eggplant hair.

-So I would encourage you to change the direction of how you see yourself.
 If you want to look softer, and to let your skin tone pop out—which is absolutely gorgeous—then you've got to tone down the hardness of the hair.
 The softer your hair is, the happier your skin will be.

 I suggest you go to a sun-kissed brown.
 With your light skin, you'll wear it so beautifully.
 But it will take getting used to, because it's a very big makeover for you, going from Gothic hair into pretty hair.
 To you, coming from the purplish black hair, it may seem a little orange or red, but it's not.
 Sun-kissed is the key.